eternalstorms/NSBeginAlertSheet-using-Blocks/README.md

 # How To use NSApplication+ESSApplicationCategory

-Just #import "NSApplication+ESSApplicationCategory.h" in your project and start using it :)
+Just `#import "NSApplication+ESSApplicationCategory.h"` in your project and start using it :)

-Note on the NSString *formattedString argument - unlike the NSBegin*AlertSheet function, ESSBegin*AlertSheet function does not format the string for you, so instead of passing a string like @"This operation took %ld minutes", please pass a string that already is already formatted, as in [NSString stringWithFormat:@"This operation took %ld minutes",5]
+Note on the `NSString *formattedString` argument - unlike the `NSBegin*AlertSheet` function, `ESSBegin*AlertSheet` function does not format the string for you, so instead of passing a string like `@"This operation took %ld minutes"`, please pass a string that already is already formatted, as in `[NSString stringWithFormat:@"This operation took %ld minutes",5]`.

 ###Example Usage